 The Restaurants of Santa Barbara; Best Places for Food

 Santa Barbara is known to have some of the freshest seafood, most diverse food scene around California.
 From ramen, to poke, just about every ethnic food is somehow represented in this small beach town.
-While a lot can be found on the main street in town, State Street, the true gems are tucked away on lesser known streets.
+While a lot can be found on the main street in town, State Street, the true gems are tucked away on lesser-known streets.
 For a full rundown of the best restaurants in Santa Barbara, check out A Foodie’s Guide to Santa Barbara.

 The Beaches of Santa Barbara; Best Beaches Around Town

 Butterfly Beach – A few miles east will bring you to the charming town of the rich and famous – Montecito, California.
 Here you’ll find this serene public beach known as Butterfly Beach.
 Easily reachable by foot, bike, or car if you’re in Santa Barbara make sure not to miss it.
-Plus since it’s a bit further away from the main drag in Santa Barbara there tends to be less people occupying the beach.
+Plus since it’s a bit further away from the main drag in Santa Barbara there tends to be fewer people occupying the beach.

-Hendry’s Beach – South from Santa Barbara you’ll find this dog friendly, surfer friendly beach.
+Hendry’s Beach – South from Santa Barbara you’ll find this dog-friendly, surfer-friendly beach.
 Walk along the long stretch of California’s coast or hit the Boathouse at Hendry’s Beach for brunch, dinner, or happy hour!

 What to Do in Santa Barbara

 There are tons of things to see and do in Santa Barbara.
-I spent three-months in this beach town and barely scratched the surface.
-From dipping your toes in the pacific, to spoiling yourself at world class spas.
+I spent three months in this beach town and barely scratched the surface.
+From dipping your toes in the pacific to spoiling yourself at world-class spas.
 Day trips, cooking classes, photography tours, and wine tasting; Santa Barbara is a unique destination that can suit just about everyone.

 The Best Day Trips Out of Santa Barbara